vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the morning, around 7 AM, I went to Target to get dish soap to help clear a toilet clog.
 My self-checkout from Target was at 7:17 AM.

+## Friday April 9

+In the early afternoon I went to downtown Berkeley.
+I first completed grocery shopping at Trader Joe's.
+I checked out around 1:05 PM.
+I then went to Udupi Palace and ordered a spinach masala dosa.